CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/index.rst

 API Reference
 =============

 This section highlights the functionality that is exposed as part of the Phoenix Pro API.
-This includes the base API, simulation and detailed example projects.
+This includes the base API, simulation, and detailed example projects.

 .. grid:: 1 2 3 3
    :gutter: 3